(Updated Dec. 20, 2024)

 When Pujols, also a free agent, signed with the Angels, the Cardinals joined in the bidding for Beltran.

-With Pujols gone and outfielder Allen Craig unavailable until May 2012 because of knee surgery, the Cardinals needed an established run producer.
+With Pujols gone and outfielder Allen Craig unavailable until May 2012 because of knee surgery, the Cardinals needed an run producer.
 They envisioned Beltran joining an outfield with Matt Holliday in left and Jon Jay in center.
-Lance Berkman, who played right field in 2011, would shift to the first base spot vacated by Pujols.
+Lance Berkman, who played right field in 2011, would shift to the first base spot Pujols vacated.

 Complete player